J-CF-Leung/Study_Vault/Physics/Theoretical physics/General Relativity.md

 	- The _spherical polar coordinates_ become _degenerate_ at the poles, so two coordinate patches are required

 - The _coordinates_ of a point on a manifold are _not unique_, and can be _transformed_ (e.g. denoted $x^a\to x'^a$)
+	- Analagous to the [[Special Relativity#Lorentz transformations|Lorentz transformations]] in special relativity
 	- The _point_ itself is unaffacted by transformations as it is a _geometric object_

 ### Coordinate transformations